46 Things to Do in Fall

 Stock up on cheeses, charcuterie, butter, fruit spreads and freshly made baked goods–and spread out a blanket alongside freshly fallen leaves.
 Many small, local ADK general stores, such as Charlie John's in Speculator, carry an array of local ingredients and other fun, very Adirondack keepsakes.

-Cycle from vineyard to vineyard while taking in the spectacular views of Lake Champlain and the mountains on the Adirondack Coast Wine Trail.
+Cycle from vineyard to vineyard while taking in the spectacular views of Lake Champlain and the Adirondack mountains.
 Find other award-winning regional wineries here.

 Practice your tree pose in the greatness of the Adirondack Park when you go on an outdoor yoga retreat at Kelpytown Kove, a farmette that offers yoga classes, workshops, and glamping retreats.